tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 If optional configuration identifiers (see {{optional-configs}})) are used, the `config_id` field MAY be empty or randomly generated.
-Unless specified by the application using (D)TLS or externally configured on both sides, implementations MUST NOT use this mode.
+Unless specified by the application using (D)TLS or externally configured on both sides, implementations MUST compute the field as specified in
+{{encrypted-client-hello}}.

 ## Recommended Padding Scheme {#padding}